Finite-volume scattering on the left-hand cut: Finite-volume formalism

 \subsection{Incorporating spin}

 Thus far, our finite-volume analysis has been restricted to particles without intrinsic spin.
 In this subsection, we describe how the derivation of \eqref{eq:qcnew} can be readily modified to accommodate spinning particles.
 We first present the extension to identical spin-half particles, relevant for physical two-nucleon systems, and then briefly comment on the generalization to arbitrary spin.
+These generalizations follow readily from the extension of the usual scattering formalism to include spin, as described in refs.~\cite{\spinPapers}.

 Consider a realistic, generic low-energy theory of QCD with Dirac spinors $N$ representing nucleons and anti-nucleons coupled to pseudoscalar fields $\pi$ representing the spin-zero pions.
 The interactions in the Lagrangian are modified appropriately to contain all vacuum-quantum-number combinations of $N$, $\overline N$, and $\pi$.